JamesIves/hlds-docker/config/README.md

 > [!TIP]
 > You can use this method to install server plugins such as AMX Mod, Meta Mod, etc., as the directory can handle nested folders too; for example, these can be placed in `config/addons/amxmodx` etc.

 1. Create a folder called `config` alongside where you would typically start the server process.
-If you've cloned this project locally, you'd place it alongside this README file.
+If you've cloned this project locally, you'd place your files alongside this README file.
 2. Add your config files to the directory.
 3. Start the image as you usually would, either with `docker run` or `docker compose up`.